Posts

 Digital Human

-Facial motion animation experiments at XR-Lab.
-The digital human project explores high-fidelity digital human modeling and animation powered by ChatGPT and Open AI.
+The digital human project explores (1) high-fidelity digital human modeling and motion capture including Full body + Facial motion capture.
+(2) Large Language Model integration with digital human, powered by ChatGPT and Open AI.

 We are also developing full body motion capture through VR tracking system and Unreal’s meta human.